 Practical skills are an important part of studying physics, so we make sure that you have all the space and equipment you need to develop the skills of a professional scientist.

-We're based in the Hicks Building, where our student have access to a range of specialist technology, from the telescope on the roof to our Quantum Information Lab, the only one of its kind in the UK.
+We're based in the Hicks Building, where our students have access to a range of specialist technology, from the telescopes on the roof to our Quantum Information Lab, the only one of its kind in the UK.
 It's all right next to the Students' Union and down the road from the 24/7 library facilities at the Information Commons and The Diamond.

 In our teaching labs, students are trained to use essential experimental tools so that they have the skills to complete their own research projects in third and fourth year.
-This includes equipment such as tensiometers for measuring the thermodynamic properties of liquids and solids, vacuum systems for measuring optical properties of metals, and telescopes for students on our Physics and Astronomy courses.
+This includes equipment such as tensiometers for measuring the thermodynamic properties of liquids and solids, and vacuum systems for measuring optical properties of metals.

 You'll also learn to use specialist computer software for collecting and analysing data.